Official Website of the

 Hummer Tours are the new thing at Zipline Canopy Tours of Blue Ridge with plenty of room for adventure at their 128 acre location on Old Cashes Valley Road.

-Firewire Ziplines is offering Super Trucks, a Blue Ridge Offroad Adventure, at their location on Hwy.
-515 beginning in April, 2013.
+Blue Ridge Canopy Adventure is offering Super Truck rides to your canopy adventure, a Blue Ridge Offroad Adventure, at their location on 319 Hells Hollow Road in Blue Ridge.

 Tank Town USA is the ultimate heavy equipment playground, whether you want to drive a military tank, military trucks on construction equipment.